Danish0605/data-portfolio-danish/Mobile-Recharge-Plan-Analysis/README.md

 - Airtel’s ₹299 plan saw consistent usage across multiple regions
 - Inactivity detected for 10 customers with no recharge in the last 20 days

+## 🖼️ Screenshot Output Summary

+- **Top Spenders**
+  Displays customers ranked by total recharge amount using `SUM(Amount)` grouped by name.
+Highlights high-value users for targeted promotions.

+- **Recharge Spend by Age Group**
+  Categorizes spending based on customer age brackets, showing which age groups are more likely to recharge higher-value plans.

+- **Churn Candidates/In Active Customers**
+  Flags customers who haven’t recharged for over 30 days using `DATEDIFF()` logic, useful for identifying potential churn or re-engagement targets.

 📍 Built for data analyst portfolio · Powered by SQL Server · Bengaluru